mrOranger/Javascript/Typescript/README.md

 }
 ```

 now, if we execute the code, we will see `Log ...` without actually instantiated the class.
-Of course, it would be better if we can pass some parameters to the decorator, and we can achieve that by using a **factory function**, that is a function returing another function by using the parameters.
+Of course, it would be better if we can pass some parameters to the decorator, and we can achieve that by using a **factory function**, that is a function returning another function by using the parameters.
 Let's rewrite the function using a factory:

 ```typescript
 function Log(message: string) {